HarleenChan/Scalable-Sentiment-Analysis-Pipeline-for-Customer-Feedback/README.md

 ## 📊 Sample Insights

 - Bar charts showing count of each sentiment
-- Optionally: word clouds or top keywords per sentiment
 - Filtered views for exploring actual reviews

-_(You can insert a screenshot here if you have one!)_

 ---